… which you’re welcome to take or leave.

 I am a classic over-thinker, over analysing minutiae and worrying about trivia – always have been, but thoughts like this help me recalibrate.

 So why am I talking about the moon?
-Well, I am 59 years of age and if I manage to live the ‘average’ lifespan of a man (81 in the UK), between now and the day I die, I will only have the opportunity to see the full moon in all its glory around 140 more times.
+Well, at the time of writing this, I am 59 years of age and if I manage to live the ‘average’ lifespan of a man (81 in the UK), between now and the day I die, I will only have the opportunity to see the full moon in all its glory around 140 more times.
 That calculation is based on the full moon cycle over the next 22 years, minus cloud cover (data from various meteorological websites).

 So I stop and look up – every time!